jagodki/Malinki/README.md

 <img src="https://raw.githubusercontent.com/jagodki/Malinki/main/assets/Malinki-Icon.png" width=350/>
 Malinki is an app project for publishing spatial data via native mobile apps mainly using OGC-services.
-<br>The project contains a ready-to-use configurable app prototype for creating map based apps without the necessity of writing code.
+The project contains a ready-to-use configurable app prototype for creating map based apps without the necessity of writing code.
 Just download the repoitory, create a config file and run your map based mobile app.
 <br>The following sources of spatial data are currently supported:<br>

 - WMS